amikami102/amikami102.github.io/_posts/2019-04-10-weather_data_task1-1.md

 ```
 Similar to the arguments for `ncdc()`, I will be using the following arguments:

-- `datasetid = GHCND`,
+- `datasetid = "GHCND"`,
-- `datatypeid = PRCP`,
+- `datatypeid = "PRCP"`,
 - `startdate = "2006-11-01` and `enddate = "2006-11-07"` because I only want weather stations whose data recorded from 2006-11-01 to 2006-11-07 are available,
 - `limit = 1000`,
 - `offset`.

-Like the previous section, I will present the function `get_stations` and then explain the components one by one.
-Since the function is very similar to `get_prcp`, I will only cover the part of the code that is unique to this function.
+The following function retrieves information on weather stations.
+Note that its structure and steps are very similar to `get_prcp`.
 ```r
 get_stations <- function(start, end){
         #--------------------------------